Bi-Ma-GOoOD/loveMeLikeYouDo/ReadCA.md

 # :minidisc: COMPUTER-ARCHITECTURE :floppy_disk:
-## :calender: This All For Final :date:
+## :calendar: This All For Final :date:
 ### :ferris_wheel: I THINK I SEE YOU ~ ~ ~ :carousel_horse:
 ![This is picture.](/Images/Inspiration_n_love/I-Think-I-See-You.jpg "A Sky Full Of Star.")
 ### Ta Ter Rak Chan Jing :headphones: